ItS-arMan/ComputerVision_HW1/README.md

 - #### What Problem Does Histogram Clipping Solve?

-Clipping helps prevent noise and unnatural-looking parts in the image.
-It keeps contrast enhancement from going too far, making the image look balanced and less noisy.
+Histogram clipping helps control the amount of contrast added during histogram stretching. in stretching our image looks too bright in some areas, clipping limits this kind of effects and make the image to look more natural.

 ```python